What is the difference between a mutex and a semaphore? When should you use a mutex and when should you use a semaphore?

 8. What we mean by “thread blocking on mutex/semaphore” when they are not available?

-Every synchronization primitive will have waiting list associated with it.
+Every synchronization primitive has a waiting list associated with it.
 When the resource is not available, the requesting thread will be moved from the running list of processor to the waiting list of the synchronization primitive.
-When the resource is available, the higher priority thread on the waiting list will get resource (more precisely, it depends on the scheduling policies).
+When the resource is available, the higher priority thread on the waiting list gets the resource (more precisely, it depends on the scheduling policies).

 9. Is it necessary that a thread must block always when resource is not available?

-Not necessarily.
+Not necessary.
 If the design is sure ‘what has to be done when resource is not available‘, the thread can take up that work (a different code branch).
 To support application requirements the OS provides non-blocking API.

 For example POSIX pthread_mutex_trylock() API.
-When the mutex is not available the function will return immediately where as the API pthread_mutex_lock() will block the thread till resource is available.
+When mutex is not available the function returns immediately whereas the API pthread_mutex_lock() blocks the thread till resource is available.

 Also compare mutex/semaphores with Peterson’s algorithm and Dekker’s algorithm.
 A good reference is the Art of Concurrency book.
 Also explore reader locks and writer locks in Qt documentation.